Luis Robert Player Props: White Sox vs. Rangers

 Luis Robert At The Plate

-- Among the qualifying hitters, he ranks 82nd in batting average, while his on-base percentage ranks 115th and he is 11th in slugging.
+- Among qualifying batters in baseball, he ranks 69th in batting average, 105th in on-base percentage, and 10th in slugging.

-- He has scored in 31 of 70 games this season, and more than once 12 times.
+- He has scored in 45.1% of his games this season, with two or more runs scored in 16.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.